orlevii/realm/docs/docs/commands.md

 ## Filtering

-In most cases, you wouldn't like to build/test or do anything on the entire repository, realm allows filtering to make sure you run your commands only on what's needed.
+When working with a large repository, you may want to focus on specific parts rather than applying commands to the entire project.
+Realm offers filtering options to help you do just that.

 ### since

-For example, if we would like to run tests only on affected projects by our changes, we could do
+For instance, if you only want to run tests on projects affected by recent changes, you can use:

 ```bash
 realm task test --since main
 ```

-This command will filter only affected projects by our changes and run the `test` task defined in each `pyproject.toml` of the affected projects.
+This command runs the `test` task only on projects affected by recent changes

 ### scope

-Allows filtering by wildcard
+You can use wildcards to filter projects:

 ```bash
 realm ls --scope "r*"
 ```

-Will output only projects that start with the letter `r`.
+This command displays projects that start with the letter 'r'.

-In windows, The CLI will also accept `^` as the `*` because of the way wildcards are resoved there.
+In Windows, you can also use '^' instead of '*' due to how wildcards are handled:

 ```powershell
 realm ls --scope "r^"
 ```

 ### ignore

-Same as `--scope`, but will filter out.
+Similar to '--scope', but excludes projects:

 ```bash
 realm ls --ignore "r*"
 ```

-Will output only projects that **DO NOT** start with the letter `r`.
+This command shows projects that do not start with the letter 'r'.

 ### match

-With this filter, you can filter by ANY field specified in the `pyproject.toml`
+This filter allows you to specify any field from the 'pyproject.toml' file.

-You can also define for example:
+For example, if you define:

 ```toml
 [tool.realm.labels]
 my_field = "my_value"
 ```

-And then run:
+To match that project, you can then run:

 ```bash
 realm ls --match labels.my_field=my_value
 ```